jfredinh/starrynight/docs/architecture/07_architecture_for_biologists.md

 **Architectural Solution**: The layered design enables multiple interaction points - from direct Algorithm Layer access for computational experts to simplified Canvas interfaces that abstract technical details for biologists while maintaining full functionality.

 ## Practical Applications of the Architecture

+FIXME: Comment: I like this section, this could be a part of the overall readme of starrynight

 The layered architecture translates to practical benefits for microscopy research: